kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 The backend server can be a stock TLS 1.3 server.

-The client-facing server and the backend server can be collocated.
+The client-facing server and the backend server can be colocated.
 When they are not, the communication between these two servers MUST be encrypted (e.g., by using VPN) so that it would be unobservable by a third party.